olcf/olcf-user-docs/systems/frontier_user_guide.rst

 .. note::

     For ROCm/5.2.0 and earlier, there is a known issue with the timings provided by ``--timestamp on``.
-See :ref:`crusher-known-issues`.

 Calculating for all precisions